-MTFJ runs advocacy projects and aims to partner with best-practice organisations to promote the economic well-being of young people.
+MTFJ runs advocacy projects and partners with best-practice organisations to promote the economic well-being of young people.
 Partners include MSD, Tuia, Outward Bound, and Te Pūkenga.

 The Core Group meet quarterly to discuss the strategy and operational works of the Taskforce, as well as holding an Annual General Meeting at the LGNZ conference.

 In February 2000, a group of seven Mayors from around New Zealand gathered in Christchurch to establish the Mayors Taskforce For Jobs.
 This initial group included former Mayors Garry Moore of Christchurch, Derek Fox of Wairoa, Sukhi Turner of Dunedin, Jenny Brash of Porirua, John Chaffey of Hurunui and Jill White of Palmerston North, and current Invercargill Mayor Tim Shadbolt.

 The Mayors Taskforce for Jobs (MTFJ) governance group is called the Core Group.
 This group is made up of mayors from throughout the country who volunteer to oversee the organisation.
 The group meet quarterly in Wellington, as well as regular presentations to the respective Zone's to update the membership on the operations of the MTFJ.